“They talk about the failure of socialism, but where is the success of capitalism in Africa, Asia, and Latin America?” – Fidel Castro

 - Define “socialism” and “capitalism.”
 Which system is more fair, and why?

-- What sorts of reforms does the revolution bring to Cuba?
+- What reforms did the revolution bring to Cuba?
 What rights did Cubans surrender in order to achieve greater equality in economic status, education, and healthcare?
 Would you make a similar trade?

 - What criticisms might be made of Castro’s government and its policies?
 What do you think of his argument that “revolutionary justice is not based on legal precepts, but on moral conviction?”